 Endemic/Epidemic disease|Social Violence|Medical Assistance

-During the past two years, violence has increasingly spread from Nigeria into the three neighbouring countries, causing further displacement.
-By the end of the year, there were around 86,000 refugees and 198,000 internally displaced people in Cameroon.
+During the past three years, violence has increasingly spilled over from Nigeria into the three neighbouring countries, causing further displacement.
+By the end of the year, there were around 88,000 refugees and 240,000 internally displaced people in Cameroon.

-In addition, MSF trained Ministry of Health staff in the management of large influxes of wounded patients and donated mass casualty kits to local hospitals.
+MSF also trained Ministry of Health staff in the management of large influxes of wounded patients and donated mass casualty kits to local hospitals.

 Nutritional and paediatric care for displaced and vulnerable people

 Displacement and violence have put a further strain on the already weak and overstretched health system.
 In the area bordering Nigeria, health facilities lack staff and medical supplies and many have been abandoned altogether.
 In response, MSF provided medical care in several locations in the north of the country.